aniatt/F1-RaceCenter/README.md

 INPUT: .csv file formatted just like training data (can be generated from processing.py to ensure compattible formatting).
 Input data includes qualifying pace (as a gap to the driver on pole position). circuit_id, and constructor (see processing.py, final_data.csv for more details).

-OUTPUT: Currently, predict.py outputs a .txt file (or direct terimal output) that shows the starting grid for each race in a given season, alongside predictions based on RandomForestClassifier.

 ##### Results
 F1 Predictor 2020 Season Accuracy: 9/17 winners correctly predicted.